Before You Go

 Packing Your Gear

+Pack your gear in a strong, soft duffel bag.
+No hard suitcases or wheeled bags, please, as luggage is mainly transported by mules and/or porters along the trail.
 If you do not have an appropriate-sized duffel bag, we can provide a duffel bag on loan at the pre-trek briefing (the night before departing from Cusco).
 Please return it to your trip leader after the trek (a $50 fee is incurred for not returning a duffel).
 The duffels are 27” x 15” x 15″, a perfect size for this 7-day trek.

-Peru Rail/Inca Rail, which operates the train between Aguas Calientes and Ollantaytambo, has luggage weight and size limits, which is why we recommend using the duffel bags we provide.
-The official weight limit is 22 lbs total per person for luggage.
-If you decide to carry your own duffel bag weighing in excess of the 22-pound rule, it will likely be sent by Peru Rail in the luggage car.
-Luggage cars have different schedules from passenger cars and it is not certain your bag will arrive in Ollantaytambo at the same time as you will.
-This is the reason why we recommend clients to keep their luggage with them at all times.
+If you decide to carry your own duffel bag weighing in excess of the 8 kg rule, it will likely be sent by Peru Rail in the luggage car.
+Luggage cars have different schedules from passenger cars, and it is not certain your bag will arrive in Ollantaytambo at the same time as you will.
+This is the reason why we recommend clients to keep their luggage with them at all times and adhere to the weight limit.

 We provide a limited number of hair dryers at each lodge, due to limited energy supply and environmental concerns.
 Shampoo, conditioner, and bath gel are provided at each lodge.
 Bathrooms are equipped with drying lines.